 Who will work on closing your leads?
-Even the best content in the world will not close a new customer on its own.
+Even the best content in the world will not close a new customer alone.
 You will need to think about the team members who know how to encourage leads to make a purchasing decision.
-Without their involvement, you will lose your leads, who will most probably go to the first competitor who will know how to close them.
+Without their involvement, you will lose your leads, who will probably go to the first competitor who knows how to close them.

 A closing team will typically consist of:

 - SDRs and BDRs